vanng822/emptygif/README.md

 ## Property
 ### emptyGifBufferLength
-The length of the image incase it is needed for customed headers for sendEmptyGif
+The length of the image in case it is needed for customed headers for sendEmptyGif